agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ;; MSG SIZE  rcvd: 81
 ```

 To read more about service names and DNS, see [Configuring DNS on the cloud.goog domain](https://cloud.google.com/endpoints/docs/openapi/cloud-goog-dns-configure).

-Google has additional suggestions for choosing service names in [Planning Your Cloud Projects](https://cloud.google.com/endpoints/docs/openapi/planning-cloud-projects).
+Also, Google has additional suggestions for choosing service names in [Planning Your Cloud Projects](https://cloud.google.com/endpoints/docs/openapi/planning-cloud-projects).

 Before we continue, let's explore one more way to name our services.
 In the original error message, we were told that `Ownership for domain name 'sample' on project 'bobadojo' cannot be verified.` So if we can prove to Google that we own a domain, can we use it as a service name?

 The answer to that is yes, and we'll verify that here with an example.
-The `bobadojo` project has been verified to own the `bobadojo.io` domain.
-As a test, we'll try to create a service named `sample.bobadojo.io`.
+By following [these instructions](https://cloud.google.com/endpoints/docs/grpc/verify-domain-name), the `bobadojo` project was verified to own the `bobadojo.io` domain.
+As a test, we'll attempt to create a service named `sample.bobadojo.io`.

 ```
 $ q service-management create-service bobadojo sample.bobadojo.io